petsy/gcdt/README.md

 Running Unit-Tests
 ------------------

-Use the nosetest test-runner to run the gcdt unit tests.
+Use the pytest test-runner to run the gcdt unit tests.
 A few tests (with '_aws' in the file name) need AWS.
 Please turn on your VPN and set the AWS_DEFAULT_PROFILE, ENV, and ACCOUNT environment variables.
 Details here: https://confluence.glomex.com/display/OPSSHARED/Deployment+on+AWS.

 You need to install the development version of this package so you can run the tests: